 An increasing number of warehouse managers are now keen to interpret data trends to not only anticipate stocks but also to optimize warehouse capacity and asset utilization.

 This is where predictive analytics come in.
 Predictive analytics make use of statistical techniques such as predictive modeling, big data, and data mining to analyze historical trends and make predictions about the future.

-This is proof enough that not only warehousing, but also all sorts of industries find it worth investing in smart analytics and machine learning.
+The global market for predictive analytics is expected to reach USD 35.45 billion by the year 2027.
+This is proof enough that not only warehousing but also all sorts of industries find smart analytics and machine learning worth investing in.